Community Counseling Center changes practices in light of COVID-19

 Community Counseling Center in Cape Girardeau is working to continue to provide services in light of challenges brought by COVID-19, according to a news release sent Tuesday.

-The center's staff members will screen patients on arrival for fever, and will ask whether the patient has any flu-like symptoms or has traveled in the past 14 days.
+The center's staff members will screen patients on arrival for fever, after a planned shipment of thermometers arrives, and will ask whether the patient has any flu-like symptoms or has traveled in the past 14 days.

 This story available to you free thanks to the support of